agude/agude.github.io/_books/flowers_for_algernon.md

 equally remarkable job towards the end: it is an emotional moment when the typos reappear after a hundred pages, indicating Charlie's cognitive decline.

-But, the storyline itself felt flat: I knew it was going to be a story of Charlie finding out his world was more complicated than it seemed: that his friends were not really his friends, that his family was not really the defenders he hoped.
-Several times while reading, I felt like I knew what was coming, and so I just needed to grit my teeth and push through to get to the next part of the story.
-At other points I debated putting it down and not picking it back up, especially during the parts where Charlie is abused by his mother.
+But, the storyline itself felt predictable: I anticipated that it would depict Charlie's realization of the complexities in his world---that his friends were not truly his friends, and that his family was not the protective support system he had hoped for.
+Several times while reading, I could foresee the upcoming events, leaving me to grit my teeth through the narrative to reach the next plot point.
+At other moments, I contemplated abandoning the book altogether, especially during the segments where Charlie endures abuse from his mother.

 There are some interesting parallels between {{ this_book }} and {% include
 book_link.html title="Blindsight" %} and {% include book_link.html